olefriis/simplepvr/ruby/README.md

 For version 1 of SimplePVR, I'd like to finish the following:

-* More schedule editing, e.g.:
-  * "Start early" and "end late" (currently 2 and 5 minutes).
-  * Which time of day the schedule should be active (e.g. only the afternoon, ignoring all the re-runs earlier in the day).
+* Updating dependencies:
+  * Twitter Bootstrap.
+  * AngularJS.
+  * JQuery (should be part of the project, instead of fetched through CDN).
+  * Testacular is now called Karma.

 There is lots of stuff I'd like to do after that, but I have no deadline - which means that pull requests are the only means you have for speeding things up.
 This includes: